cheminfo/eln-docs/docs/60_cheminformatics/10_sdf-to-table/README.md

 # Convert SDF files to a table

-This tool allows to quickly open large (up to 400MB) SDF files.
+This tool allows you to quickly open large (up to 400 MB) SDF files.

 Drag and drop or paste your SDF file and it will be displayed as a table containing all the properties found in the file (structure of the molecule, number of H donors, acceptors...).